Community and Campus Life Forum

 Julia Minson is a professor of public policy at the Harvard Kennedy School of Government and the founder of Disagreeing Better, LLC – a behavioral science consultancy and training firm.
 Her work examines disagreements around hot-button, identity-relevant topics — conflicts around politics, values, and professional and health decision-making.

-Join her keynote on March 24 about the psychology of disagreement and practice simple interventions to help you become more receptive to opposing views of others.
+Her keynote was about the psychology of disagreement and how practicing simple interventions can help you become more receptive to the opposing views of others.

 Michele Lamont with should length, curly silver hair, wearing a black leather jacket.

-Michèle Lamont, Robert I. Goldman Professor of European Studies, and Professor of Sociology and of African and African American Studies at Harvard University, will draw on her scholarship to illuminate how practices of mutual respect can bridge divides across difference.
+Michèle Lamont, Robert I. Goldman Professor of European Studies, and Professor of Sociology and of African and African American Studies at Harvard University, drew on her scholarship to illuminate how practices of mutual respect can bridge divides across difference.

 Students gather for a social event.